john batting FFA - Chair

-An Old Harrovian and current Harrow parent, Giles Goodfellow (Moretons 1974²) studied law at Cambridge University and Virginia Law School and worked as an attorney in Washington DC before returning to the English Bar where he specialises in tax law, particularly its contentious aspects.
+An Old Harrovian and former Harrow parent, Giles Goodfellow (Moretons 1974²) studied law at Cambridge University and Virginia Law School and worked as an attorney in Washington DC before returning to the English Bar where he specialises in tax law, particularly its contentious aspects.
 He has a keen interest in professional training and recruitment, and is a member of the General Purposes and Strategic Affairs Committees.

 mark stroyan llb